onlivfe/vrc_rs/README.md

 You can use the `get_auth.py` script for convenience.
 It's in python since it was created before the proper typed rust API client was ready.
+Note that you should've have logged in from the same IP address previously, as VRChat handles logins from new IPs differently which just breaks everything.

 ### Running ignored tests